 Our Programs

-While we do financially support and partner with many other programs and agencies in the community we also operate and oversee our own, what we call, direct programs that are listed below.
+While we financially support and partner with many other programs and agencies in the community, we also operate and oversee our own direct programs that are listed below.

 Your Dollars are making an impact!